wn9237/rest_spec/markdowns/api/serviceprincipal_post_approleassignments.md

-# Create
+# Create AppRoleAssignment

-Create a new Create AppRoleAssignment.
+Use this API to create a new AppRoleAssignment.
 #### HTTP request
 ```http
 to be completed....